John F. Stack, Jr., Ph.D.

 The students and faculty of the Green School are answering that call here in the U.S. and around the world, making a difference in places like Haiti, the Dominican Republic, India, Africa and many, many more.

 The Green School brings together the social sciences and the humanities.
 We integrate theory and practice.
 We prepare our students with the skills, knowledge and understanding to be leaders and changemakers.

 As one the largest schools of its kind in the world, the Green School supports scholarship that seeks to understand the transcendence of the human experience, the connectedness of our shared histories and the challenges we face as one human family.

-I invite you to explore the unparalleled Worlds Ahead opportunities offered at the FIU’s Steven J. Green School of International and Public Affairs.
+I invite you to explore the unparalleled Worlds Ahead opportunities offered at FIU’s Steven J. Green School of International and Public Affairs.